utnet-org/utility-readonly/tools/speedy_sync/README.md

 ### After running speedy

-**Important:** After running the 'load' command, you must still copy the 'node_key.json' file into that directory, before running neard.
+**Important:** After running the 'load' command, you must still copy the 'node_key.json' file into that directory, before running uncd.

 Please also check and verify the config.json file.

-Afterwards you can start the neard with the new homedir and let it sync:
+Afterwards you can start the uncd with the new homedir and let it sync:

 ```
-./neard --home $PATH_TO_HOME_DIR_OF_A_NEW_NODE
+./uncd --home $PATH_TO_HOME_DIR_OF_A_NEW_NODE
 ```